 He turned the family château and the adjacent fields in Mas du Clos, near Aubusson (France), into his very own playground by founding a car museum.
 However, his philosophy was that beauties like these cannot just stand parked – they have to be used for their intended purpose; for this reason, he opened an impressive private racetrack next to his castle in 1963.
 The owner wasn't the only one who did laps here – he also made it available for various car club meets and even race teams such as Matra, Ligier and Alpine.
 In addition, he had a group of its own mechanics who looked after his collection.

 "Like many men, I work during the week at my profession and spend my money on my sport.
-For some it is tennis, for others polo, perhaps, or yachting.
+For some, it is tennis, for other - polo, perhaps, or yachting.
 My sport is motor racing.
 Therefore, it was logical that I should build this track to practice, just as others might build tennis courts or a swimming pool.
 Each year I drive seriously here for 40 or 50 hours,” explained Bardinon in one interview.

 Enzo Ferrari, the founder of the famous Italian brand, was once asked if he would like to create a Ferrari museum.
 He replied that such a museum already exists – at Pierre Bardinon's home.
 This was the greatest possible compliment for the notable collector.